 Take Ginkgo Biloba

 This can be taken in the morning and evening for 4-5 days before your trip to help prevent on onset of altitude sickness, and also throughout the duration.
 Ginkgo Biloba will help to thin your blood, which improves circulation and the ability of the brain to deal with the lower oxygen levels since it’s essentially be primed for it already.
 Capsules work the fastest, but tea is also an option as well.

 Sleep Low & Get Lots Of It

 Even if you’ve climbed 1,000ft throughout the day, try to find the lowest point of that 1,000ft as the spot for you to sleep.
-Ideally, this will be less than 1,000ft from whereever you slept the night before in order to reduce the affects of altitude sickness.
+Ideally, this will be less than 1,000ft from wherever you slept the night before in order to reduce the affects of altitude sickness.
 Sleeping is when your body is most efficient at healing itself and is when you make more red blood cells for carrying oxygen throughout the body.
 The longer you sleep, the more blood cells you can generate.

 Take Advil/Pain Killers

 This is a pre-emptive measure to avoid getting a headache which is the most common and usually the first symptom of altitude sickness.

 Avoid all depressants (in addition to alcohol), which can include sleeping pills or other nervous system medications.
 Depressants can suppress breathing, which is the last thing you want when oxygen levels are already low.